The River Writes Itself

 25.5” x 12” x 4.5”

-Currently on display and available for purchase at Meetinghouse Arts Gallery, Freeport, ME
+On display and available for purchase at Maine Art Collective, 9 Moulton St., Portland, ME

 A meditation on time, technology, and terrain, The River Writes Itself fuses the anatomy of a typewriter with the natural motion of a river.
 This assemblage turns machinery into metaphor, where memory flows not as text, but as water carving through the land.